vishvAsa/notes/history/paganology/Aryan/satem/balto-slavic/slavic/_index.md

 - Conquered Sibieria - gave them strategic depth (used in war against French and Germans later).
 Contact with China.
 - Expanded south - conquering various turkic domains.
 Great game against the British began.
 - Osmanli Turks allied with Western (Catholic + Protestant) Christian powers against the Eastern Orthodox Rus.
 The latter were alarmed by Rus gaining naval power in the black sea.
+- Catastrophic defeats at Crimea and later by Japan shook them.
+- Then came the communist revolution (likely fostered by western powers, but which went out of hand).
+- Then, during the german invasion - defence of Stalingrad was a great moment of reckoning.
+At big human cost they reforged their national spirit.
+- After German defeat, Rus forces destroyed Japanese forces in Manchuria (great loss of life).
+Caught between the devil and the deep sea, Japanese surrendered to the western powers (not due to the atom bomb).

 ## Poles
 - Converted to Catholicism